dbenfield21/invibe/README.md

 Ever find yourself in a new city wanting to sip on a decent cocktail only to be met with choice overload?

-InVibe serves as the perfect hub for finding the highest rated bars in your city using Yelps comprehensive API!
+InVibe serves as the perfect hub for finding the highest-rated bars in your city using Yelps comprehensive API!

 <p>&nbsp;</p>